E0253740/Java-Swing-Project---Chatroom/README.md

 **JPanel**: We place the JPanel on the frame so that we can add more functions on it<br/>
 **JButton**: An important function, we add ActionListener on the JButton so that when we click on the button, it'll execuate specific function, then we are able to achieve simple human-computer interaction. **Notice:** For each JButton, there should be a ***inner class*** which implements ***ActionListener*** <br/>
 **JTextField**: The textfield for the user to send message, what user types here would be stored as String by .getText() method and then sent to the online server.
+**JCheckBox**: The 16 * 16 girds.
+Tick the box can lead to check in music sequence.

+class RemoteReader is used for I/O Stream to set up the connection between client and server.